aymane-maghouti/sales-data-pipeline/README.md

  ![data in BigQuery](images/data_in_bigQuery.png)

-5. In Looker Studio, you can now create a dashboard
+5. In Looker Studio, after connecting to bigQuery, you can now create a dashboard

 ## Cleaning Up